-marijuana, dope, pot, grass, weed, ganga, gunja, mull, doobie, mary jane, bud, hash, bhang, skunk, head, hydro, chronic, yarndi, bush
+marijuana, weed, dope, pot, grass, ganga, gunja, mull, doobie, mary jane, bud, hash, bhang, skunk, head, hydro, chronic, yarndi, bush

-Cannabis comes in three different forms:
+Cannabis comes in different forms.
+The most common are:

-- marijuana, the dried leaves and flowers of the cannabis plant - this is the weakest form
+- marijuana, the dried leaves and flowers of the cannabis plant —this is the weakest form

 - hashish (or hash), the dried resin from the cannabis plant, which is stronger than marijuana

-- hashish oil (or hash oil), which is oil extracted from hashish, which is the most potent form.
+- hashish oil (or hash oil), which is oil extracted from hashish, which is the most potent form

 - its effects as a drug